patrik-bartak/jq-haskell/README.md

-# Project for FP course at TU Delft
+# Jq Haskell project for FP course at TU Delft

 A clone of `jq` in Haskell.

-You will find the description of the task on Brightspace.

 ## Build
 ```